Abington Park: Abington Park Manor House

 In 1841 the manor was sold and its contents auctioned off.
-It was converted into a lunatic asylum in 1845, directed first by Thomas Octavius Prichard and later his cousin Thomas Prichard.
+It was converted into a private lunatic asylum, called Abington Abbey Retreat, in 1845.
+The first director was Thomas Octavius Prichard, who was succeeded in 1847 by his cousin Thomas Prichard.
 The asylum was closed in 1892, when the Manor House and grounds were donated to Northampton Council.
 In 1994 the house was reopened as a museum after a complete restoration.
 The museum features displays about the social history of Northamptonshire (including a costume collection) and its military history (including artefacts from the Northamptonshire Regiment).
 The Museum of Leathercraft was also based in the house until 2016, when it moved to premises in the Grosvenor Shopping Centre in the centre of Northampton.

 The Park

 Abington Park has a bandstand which is suitable for hosting a selection of brass band, concert band, folk or jazz music.
 It was the venue for the annual 'Folk in the Park' festival until it moved to Delapré Park.
 The park also contains two lakes and a model boating lake, connected by a stream.
 The largest of the lakes was remodelled in the 1920s.
 There is also a play park, a cafe, tennis courts, outdoor table tennis, and a rose garden, as well as the church of St Peter and St Paul.